servo-automation/highfive/README.md

 All the payload handlers live inside `handlers`, grouped into submodules corresponding to each [webhook event](https://developer.github.com/webhooks/#events), so that we'll know which event triggers a handler, or in other words, which events have to be enabled while setting up a new webhook.
 Most often, we definitely don't wanna go for the "Send me everything" option that Github offers for a webhook, which thrashes your server with payloads related to every single event!

-There's a `config.json` inside every handler, which has the configuration related to a particular handler.
-They all share the `"active"` key, which tells whether the handler should be considered while processing the payload.
+All the handlers have per-repo configuration.
+There's a `config.json` local to every handler, which determines how it should respond to an event.
+They also have the `"active"` key, which tells whether the handler should be considered while processing an event-related payload.

 There's also a global [`config.json`](https://github.com/servo-highfive/hooker/blob/master/config.json) where we can enable/disable a group of handlers corresponding to an event.
 When multiple accounts and auth tokens are listed inside the global config, an user-token pair is chosen randomly just before handling a payload (so that the API requests are shared by multiple bots).